Outreach > Social Action

 - and coordinating attendance at the Mothers’ Day March for Peace in Dorchester

-Annually, we review the grant applications made by our members and staff to allocate 5% of the congregation’s budget to justice and charitable groups, whose programs align with our Mission and Vision.
-The Committee invites members to recommend non-profit organizations for these Grants, via completion of the new Application Form.
-The deadline is April 1.
-The Committee will make its grant decisions based on the grant recommendations, additional information obtained, and its own judgment.
+Annually, we review the grant applications recommended by our members and staff to allocate 5% of the congregation’s budget to justice and charitable groups, whose programs align with our Mission and Vision and with our members’ priorities.
+The Committee invites members to recommend non-profit organizations for these Grants, via completion of the Grant Application Form.
+The deadline is April 1; grants are announced in the annual report in May.

 Share the Plate

-The Social Outreach Committee invites members of the congregation, our staff and Minister to recommend charities for its consideration in developing a list of organizations that are approved for the Share the Plate program.
-The Minister uses this list as her source to select a recipient for any given service.
+Members of the congregation, our staff and Minister may recommend charities for the Share the Plate program.
+The Social Action and Outreach Committee decides which charities to approve for the list, which the Minister uses as her source to select a recipient to receive half of the Sunday offering.